 User experience is an important element to consider whether you are developing a product, an app, or a website.
 With web design, in particular, a good user experience can make or break a website.
 The success of your site and the effectiveness of your online presence depends on the quality of experience presented by the site.
+Your best bet is to find a user experience agency to manage the process for you – budget dependent of course.

 Similar to SEO and internet marketing, there are trends and changes to follow when it comes to user experience.
 Good UX is no longer just about usability.
 Here are the top three website UX trends you need to know.